 Sermon for the Sixth Sunday of Easter

-In a short time the world will no longer see me, but you will see me because I live and you will live.
-John 14.18.
+“You know God, because he abides with you and he will be in you.
+In a little while the world will no longer see me, but you will see me; because I live, you also will live.”
+John 14.16-18.